kentwdev/VERMOS/README.md

     docker pull rtweed/-vermosserver

-There's also a Raspberry Pi version

-    docker pull rtweed/vermos-server-rpi

 Create three files within a folder of your choice (eg *~/myvermosApp*), using the sub-folder structure shown below:

         ~/myvermosApp